golang/website/_content/ref/mod.md

 To balance the functionality and security concerns, the `go` command by default will only use `git` and `hg` to download code from public servers.
-It will use any known version control system (`bzr`, `fossil`, `git`, `hg`, `svn`) to download code from private servers, defined as those hosting packages matching the `GOPRIVATE` [environment variable](#environment-variables).
+It will use any [known version control system](#vcs-support) to download code from private servers, defined as those hosting packages matching the `GOPRIVATE` [environment variable](#environment-variables).
 The rationale behind allowing only Git and Mercurial is that these two systems have had the most attention to issues of being run as clients of untrusted servers.
 In contrast, Bazaar, Fossil, and Subversion have primarily been used in trusted, authenticated environments and are not as well scrutinized as attack surfaces.

 The version control command restrictions only apply when using direct version control access to download code.
 When downloading modules from a proxy, the `go`